Performance Budgets with Lighthouse CI: Assertions & budget.json

-Set and enforce web performance budgets using Lighthouse CI assertions.
-Learn presets, custom thresholds, and budget.json configuration.
+Set and enforce performance budgets with Lighthouse CI.
+Configure assertions, presets, custom thresholds, and budget.json to prevent regressions in CI/CD.

 Harlan WiltonHarlan Wilton Published